Non-asymptotic oracle inequalities for the Lasso in high-dimensional mixture of experts: Further Technical results

 where $\mu$ is the mean vector (of length $q$) and $\Sigma$ is the symmetric, positive definite covariance matrix (of size $q\times q)$.
-Then, we have the following well-known Gaussian identity, see more in Lemma \ref{lem_product_2Gaussians}. \begin{lmm}[Product of two Gaussians, see \eg~Equation (A.7) in \cite{williams2006gaussian}] The product of two Gaussians gives another (un-normalized) Gaussian
+Then, we have the following well-known Gaussian identity, see more in Lemma \ref{lem_product_2Gaussians}, which is proved in Equation (A.7) from \citet{williams2006gaussian}. \begin{lemma}[Product of two Gaussians] The product of two Gaussians gives another (un-normalized) Gaussian